panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 So, the 2 main differences between state and references:

-1. Updating state does trigger component re-rendering while updating a reference doesn't.
+1. Updating state does trigger component re-rendering while updating a reference doesn't;

-2. The state update is asynchronous (the state variable is updated after re-rendering), while the reference updates synchronously (the updated value is available right away)
+2. The state update is asynchronous (the state variable is updated after re-rendering), while the reference update is synchronously (the updated value is available right away).

 From a higher point of view, references are used to store infrastructure data of the component, while the state stores information that is directly rendered on the screen.

 ### 1.2 Use case: implementing a stopwatch

-You can store inside a reference infrastructure information of some side-effect.
+You can store inside a reference infrastructure data of side-effects.
 For example, you can store into a reference pointers: timer ids, socket ids, etc.

 For example, the following component `Stopwatch` uses `setInterval(callback, time)` timer function to increase each second the counter of a stopwatch.
 The timer id is stored into a reference `timerIdRef`: